MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 ## Add a dataflow to a pipeline

 You can include a dataflow as an activity in a pipeline.
 Pipelines are used to orchestrate data ingestion and processing activities, enabling you to combine dataflows with other kinds of operation in a single, scheduled process.
-Pipelines can be created in a few different workloads, including Data Factory workload.
+Pipelines can be created in a few different experiences, including Data Factory experience.

-1. From your Fabric-enabled workspace, make sure you're still in the **Data Engineering** workload.
+1. From your Fabric-enabled workspace, make sure you're still in the **Data Engineering** experience.
 Select **New**, **Data pipeline**, then when prompted, create a new pipeline named **Load data**.

    The pipeline editor opens.